ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 ### View your pods from Kubernetes dashboard

-This section will confirm that Kubernetes artifacts are configured using IBM Kubernetes Service's dashboard.
+This section will confirm that Kubernetes artifacts are configured using {{site.data.keyword.containershort_notm}} dashboard.

 1. From the [Kubernetes Clusters](https://{DomainName}/containers-kubernetes/clusters) page, access your CFEE cluster by clicking the row item beginning with your CFEE service's name and ending with **-cluster**.